alborworld/ai-release-pilot/README.md

 ## The Solution

-`ai-release-pilot` integrates into your CI/CD pipeline to:
+`pr-catalyst-ai` integrates into your CI/CD pipeline to:

 1.  **Watch Feature Branches:** Automatically creates draft PRs when you push to a feature branch.
 2.  **Analyze Changes:** Examines commit messages (prioritizing Conventional Commits) and branch names.